 It is thought by many that there is “no milk” during the first few days after the baby is born, and that until the milk “comes in” some sort of supplementation is necessary.
 This idea seems to be born out by the fact that babies, during the first few days, will often seem to feed for long periods and yet, not be satisfied.
 However, the key phrase is that “babies seem to feed” for hours when in fact, they are not really feeding much at all.
 A baby cannot get milk well when he is not latched on well to the breast, particularly when the supply is not yet abundant (note, it is not supposed to be abundant in these early days).
-But during the first few days, if the baby is not latched on properly, he cannot get milk easily and thus may “seem to feed” for very long periods.
+But during the first few days, if the baby is not latched on well, he cannot get milk easily and thus may “seem to feed” for very long periods.
 There is a difference between being “on the breast” and drinking milk at the breast (see our video clips showing how to tell if the baby is drinking well).
 The baby must latch on well so he can get the milk that is available in sufficient quantity for his needs, as nature intended.
 In the first few days, the breastfeeding parent does have the appropriate amount of milk that baby requires.
 She is not supposed to have a large amount and nobody has proved that the large amount of formula a baby will take in the first few days is good for him or safe!
-Yes, the milk is there even if someone has proved to you with the big pump that there isn’t any.
+One of the latest concerns, is how infant formula changes the microbiome (bacterial flora) of the babies gut, besides providing unusually large and non-breastmilk types of protein and other ingredients not normally found is breastmilk.
+Yes, the colostrum (early breastmilk) is there even if someone has proved to you with the big pump that there isn’t any.
 How much does or does not come out in the pump proves nothing—it is irrelevant.
 Also note, no one who squeezes a breastfeeding parent’s breast can tell whether there is enough milk in there or not.

 When the breastfeeding parent’s milk becomes more plentiful, after 3 to 4 days, the baby may do well even if he is not well latched on (the breastfeeding parent may be sore, but even this is not necessarily so—many breastfeeding parents just put the baby to the breast any old way and both of them do fine).
 If a better latch, and breast compression (see the information sheets “Latching and Feeding Management” and “Breast Compression”) do not get the baby breastfeeding, then supplementation, if medically needed, can be given by lactation aid at the breast (see the information sheet “Lactation Aid”).
 The lactation aid is a far better way to supplement than finger feeding or cup feeding, if the baby is taking the breast.
 And it is much, much better than using a bottle.
 But remember, getting the baby well latched on first and using compressions will work most of the time and no supplements will be needed.
 Using a lactation aid before helping the breastfeeding parent and baby with the breastfeeding is not appropriate just because a bottle is not being used to supplement.